Calvin and Hobbes by Bill Watterson for November 03, 1990

 Calvin: Today I drew another picture in my "dinosaurs in rocket ships" series, and Miss Wormwood threatened to give me a bad mark in her grade book if I didn't stop!
 The arts are under attack!
 Freedom of expression is being squelched!
 The authorities are trying to silence any view contrary to their own!
 Hobbes: What does your teacher object to about dinosaurs?
 Calvin: Mostly my drawing them during math.

-kpreethy about 14 years ago
+kpreethy over 14 years ago

 does he is reallly 6 years old??

-Summersnow almost 14 years ago
+Summersnow about 14 years ago

 @krishna preethy